laksh-ms/PhysicalDesign_using_OpenLane_Sky130/README.md

 - SPEF extraction

-  After routing has been completed interconnect parasitics can be extracted to perform sign-off post-route STA analysis.
+  In old versions of Openlane, after routing has been completed interconnect parasitics can be extracted to perform sign-off post-route STA analysis.
 The parasitics are extracted into a SPEF file using SPEF-Extractor.

-spef file will be generated after run_routing command at location /home/vsduser/Desktop/work/tools/openlane_working_dir/openlane/designs/picorv32a/runs/12-08_20-54/results/routing/picorv32a.spef
+The latest version of openlane supports spef generation.
+The spef file will be generated after run_routing command at location:  /home/vsduser/Desktop/work/tools/openlane_working_dir/openlane/designs/picorv32a/runs/12-08_20-54/results/routing/picorv32a.spef

 - GDSII